petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 </div>
 <div v-else>

-Answer all the questions above to reach the right conclusion!
+Answer the 5 questions above to get your conclusion :wink:
 ___

 </div>